PadWorld-Entertainment/worldofpadman/wop/padpack.pk3dir/readme.txt

 --------------------

 Textures:
 I used many different textures which I collected everywhere, some by me, some from graphics programs, some from other maps or even from pictures that I found in the www.
-Some from: http://www.cgtextures.com/ (a damn cool site with cool pictures for making textures) I don't know where I got some of the textures and I can't give credits to them unless I don´t know the authors, sorry.
+Some from: http://www.cgtextures.com/ (a damn cool site with cool pictures for making textures) I don't know where I got some of the textures and I can't give credits to them unless I don't know the authors, sorry.
 If someone recognizes his work, please drop me a line if you want your textures to be removed (or get a credit for it ;).
 A big thank you to all the authors.

 --------------------

 Mapobjects:
-I´ve used some different mapobjects by different authors.
+I've used some different mapobjects by different authors.
 Doomdragon (www.doomdragon.de) built new mapobjects for PadCastle Take a look at the "scripts/mapobject_readmes/" directory, there you will find all the readmes by the other mapobject artist.